otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 ### 8.4 `readonly`: locking a field after construction

-You met `const` back in Week 01, for values fixed at compile time. `readonly` is the equivalent for a field whose value isn't known until an object is actually created, but that should never change after that.
+You met `const` back in Module 01, for values fixed at compile time. `readonly` is the equivalent for a field whose value isn't known until an object is actually created, but that should never change after that.
 It's set once, in the constructor, and never again:

 ```cs
 public class Employee